 Pulao Kabab with

-step by step photos and video
+step-by-step photos and video

 Savour Foods Pulao Kabab Rice is a delicious, aromatic rice dish made with long-grain